tishka04/benchmark_milp_gnn/README.md

 - The summary JSON aggregates success/failure counts, objective statistics, and cost totals for quick QA.

 Troubleshooting:
 - A `FAILED: 'solar_per_site'` message means the JSON predates the solar/wind split.
-Regenerate reports with the current loader�all legacy `res_per_site` cases are now auto-split.
+Regenerate reports with the current loaderï¿½all legacy `res_per_site` cases are now auto-split.
 - If Pyomo says it cannot locate the solver, confirm `highspy` is installed or add the HiGHS binary folder to PATH.

 ## 5. Build GNN graph datasets